BICYCLE REPAIR

 Shift

 to the largest ring/smallest cog combination.
-Adjust the high-gear (outboard)
+Adjust the high-gear (outside)

-limit screw so there is at least 1/32-inch clearance between the inside
+limit screw so there is at least 1/32-inch / 1 mm clearance between the

-of the outer cage plate and the chain.
-Also, the cage shouldnt travel
+inside of the outer cage plate and the chain.
+Also, the cage shouldnt

 Test your work by shifting repeatedly.
 Move the lever forcefully to stretch